Sharmainne/CZSHS-LEIBNIZ-Team/README.md

 Once you have your components, the next crucial step is establishing the hardware connections.
 Carefully connect the FTDI programmer to the ESP32 camera module.
 This requires precise wiring: ensure the RX pin on the FTDI connects to the TX pin on the ESP32, and vice-versa, TX to RX.
 Always connect GND to GND, and for power, connect VCC to the appropriate voltage (either 3.3V or 5V), depending on your specific ESP32 model.
 A vital step for programming is to short the GPIO0 pin to GND; this puts the ESP32 into upload mode, allowing it to receive new code.

  ### STEP 3.
 Installing Arduino IDE
-With the hardware sorted, the focus shifts to your computer, specifically to installing the Arduino IDE.
-If you haven't already, download and install the Arduino IDE from Arduino's official website.
-This integrated development environment is where you'll write, compile, and upload the code to your ESP32.
+With the hardware sorted, the focus shifts to your computer, specifically to install the Arduino IDE.
+If you don't have the app, download and install the Arduino IDE from Arduino's official website.
+This application integrates development environment in where you'll write, compile, and upload the code to your ESP32.

  ### STEP 4.
 Configuring the Arduino IDE
 After installation, you'll need to configure the Arduino IDE to recognize the ESP32 board.
 Open "File > Preferences" and in the "Additional Board Manager URLs" field, add the following URL: https://dl.espressif.com/dl/package_esp32_index.json.
 This URL provides access to the ESP32 board definitions.
 Next, navigate to "Tools > Board > Board Manager," search for "ESP32," and install the package specifically designed for ESP32 development boards.
 This will equip your Arduino IDE with the necessary files to communicate with your camera module.